Heatescape/PortfolioProjects/Bellabeat/readme.md

 ## 3.1 Dataset used
 The dataset used for this case study is FitBit Fitness Tracker Data from Mobius on Kaggle.

-## 3.2 Accessibility and privacy of data:
+## 3.2 Accessibility and privacy of data
 We can determine from the source website of the data, that this is an open source dataset.
 Under copyright law, we can copy, modify, distribute and perform works, even for commercial purposes, without asking permission.
 Provided the owner waives all his or her worldwide rights to the work to the extent permitted by law, thereby placing the work in the field of publication.

 ## 3.3 Information about dataset